aurbano/aurbano.eu/content/note/2014-11-08-my-interesting-zsh-prompt.md

 - mac
 thumbnail: /assets/files/thumbnails/zsh.png
 title: My Interesting Zsh Prompt
+outdated: true
 ---

+> Yes, this is outdated - I've now moved on to use Oh My Zsh, mostly with the default setup to keep things simple.

 I already did a post on [the steps I took]({{< ref "2014-11-03-setting-up-mac-for-development" >}}) to set up my new macbook for development.